gandradep/porfolio_mobile_first/README.md

 # Setup Portfolio MobileFirst

-> The portfolio project's third part consists of adding form and footer sections.
-The focus will be on the mobile-first approach.
+> The portfolio project's fourth part consists on using responsive web design so the page fits nicely in a desktop screen.

 ## Built With

 - Html, css.
 - Linters.

 ## Authors